smufin/smufin-core/README.md

 ### Commands

+ * `prune`
+   * `run`: generates a bloom filter of stems that have been observed in the input more than once; optional stage that can be run first to save memory during `count`.
  * `count`
    * `run`: counts frequency of normal and tumoral kmers in input sequence, ignoring kmers whose stem is only seen once; counters hold values up to